PyroNut-69/Calculator/README.md

 # Calculator

-A C++ calculator with a growing amount of functions that it can do.
+A C++ calculator with a growing amount of mathematical functions that it can do.

 ## How to use it